christianb93/ctOS/doc/system/GRUB2.md

 </tbody>
 </table>

-The most important bits of the flags field are as follows.

--   Bit 0 indicates whether the OS wishes alignment on 4096 byte boundaries
--   Bit 1 indicates whether the OS wishes to retrieve information on the memory layout of the system in the multiboot information structure
--   Bit 2 indicates whether the OS wishes to retrieve information on the video mode table from the multiboot information structure

-The checksum is a 32 bit unsigned value which, if added to the first two fields, gives a sum of zero.
-Additional, optional fields in the header allow the kernel to specify where it is placed in memory by the boot loader.
-However, this is not necessary if using images in ELF format as the bootloader will load the kernel to the location specified there.
+This structure is followed by a list of **tags** which contain additional information and which are optional.
+Each tag has a type and a size, and the list of tags is concluded by a tag with type 0.

 At boot time, the bootloader hands over the system in the following state to the OS.

--   EAX contains the magic value <span class="samp">0x2BADB002</span> to signal to the OS that is has been loaded by a multiboot compliant loader
+-   EAX contains the magic value <span class="samp">0x36d76289</span> to signal to the OS that is has been loaded by a multiboot compliant loader
 -   EBX contains the physical address of the so-called **multiboot information structure**
 -   All segment register point to a read/write code segment with offset 0x0
 -   the system is in protected mode, paging is turned off